raje1reddy/Docker_Compose_First_File/README.md

 # Docker_Compose_First_File
 Docker Compose File

-Their are two files front end is in PHP backend python
+Their are two Apps. i.e. files having front end is in PHP backend python
 Firstly make the directory  with this command mkdir docker_Product-Service_Python Enter in to the directory   cd docker_Product-Service_Python/